KDE/kactivities-stats/README.md

 The library provides the following important classes:

-- `ResultSet` is a low level class that provides a forward iterator to the list of results that match the specified query
+- `KActivities::Stats::ResultSet` is a low level class that provides a forward iterator to the list of results that match the specified query
-- `ResultWatcher` provides signals when a new resource that matches a query arrives, or when an existing one is gone (usage statistics cleared or some for other reason)
+- `KActivities::Stats::ResultWatcher` provides signals when a new resource that matches a query arrives, or when an existing one is gone (usage statistics cleared or some for other reason)
-- `ResultModel` provides a Qt data model that shows the resources that match the specified query.
+- `KActivities::Stats::ResultModel` provides a Qt data model that shows the resources that match the specified query.
 This model should be subclassed to teach it to handle the different resource types that you want to show as the results.

-Queries are defined by the `Query` class using a simple range-like syntax.
+Queries are defined by the `KActivities::Stats::Query` class using a simple range-like syntax.